-- IFRS 16: Leases.
-HM Treasury have agreed to defer implementation until 1 April 2024; - IFRS S1: General requirements for Disclosure of Sustainability related financial information.
-Not yet endorsed for use in the UK, and will not be endorsed for use in the EU; - IFRS S2: Climate related financial disclosures.
-Not yet endorsed for use in the UK, and will not be endorsed for use in the EU.
+- IFRS S1: General requirements for Disclosure of Sustainability related financial information.
+Not yet endorsed for use in the UK and will not be endorsed for use in the EU; - IFRS S2: Climate related financial disclosures.
+Not yet endorsed for use in the UK and will not be endorsed for use in the EU.

-Note 3: Critical Judgements in Applying Accounting Policies
+Note 3: Critical judgements in applying accounting policies